spacewdonline/SpaceAV/README.md

 No, you can only get our AV from here or our webite spacewdonline.github.io, if you see a skeptical site that is claiming to have a download to our AV then you may be getting scammed.
 Here at SpaceOnline we want to contribute in stopping these kinds of scams.
 # When will SpaceAV release?
 We're not really sure when it will release but we do not wish to show negligance to our program.
+# THIS PROGRAM IS NOT BEING WORKED ON ANYMORE.
+WE HAVE ALSO FOUND OUT THAT A CHINESE SITE CALLED PUDN IS TRYING TO DISTRIBUTE IT TO GOOGLE.
+WITHOUT PROPER KNOWLEDGE OF WETHER OR NOT ITS SAFE, WE CANNOT SEND A PROPER TAKEDOWN REQUEST.